josegcpedro/Safe-Wallet/README.md

 - **`setDoc`**
   Writes data to a document.
 If the document does not exist, it will be created.
   Example: `await setDoc(docRef, { name: "John", age: 30 });`
+### UseFocusEffet

+- **`What is usefocuseffect`**
+  Is a hook from react navigation, it executes the code when a screen becomes "active" (focus) and clean when screen is "inactive"
+- **`What is useCallBack`**
+  Memorise a function so, react dont need to create every time, it executes only when is called.